ploigos/argocd-tekton-reference/docs/Demo.md

     3. Select "Create"
     4. (This allows ArgoCD to create operators and **disallows the user from making manual changes using the ArgoCD UI**.)
 4. Open the ArgoCD web UI
-   1. Wait for the GitOps operator to install and start its workload.
-This may take a few minutes.
-You can monitor the progress of 1) the operator in the Operator Hub screen, and then 2) the pod deployments in the openshift-gitops project.
-   2. Click the grid icon at the top of the Admin UI and select the link for the ArgoCD console.
+    1. Click the grid icon at the top of the Admin UI and select the link for the ArgoCD console.
+    2. If the UI does not show up yet, wait for a few minutes and refresh your browser.
+    3. "LOGIN VIA OpenShift"
+    4. Use `kubeadmin` as the user and the same password you used to login to the OpenShift Admin Console.
+    5. If prompted with a screen that says "Authorize Access" Select "Allow Selected permissions".

+# Create the app-of-apps ArgoCD Application
+The quickstart uses ArgoCD (installed by the Red Hat Gitops Operator) to install everything else that is included:
+Tekton tasks, example applications, etc. To start the rest of the install, create an ArgoCD-specific custom resource specifying what to install.
+1. Open the OpenShift Admin Console
-5. Create the ArgoCD Application CR that deploys everything else.
+2. Create the ArgoCD Application CR
    1. Click the (+) icon at the top of the Admin Console to create a resource.
    2. Copy and paste the contents of [everything.yml](../app-of-apps/everything.yml).

+# Run a Pipeline
 6. Start the easymode pipeline
    1. **TODO**